Computationally efficient inference for latent position network models: Introduction

-To illustrate the usefulness of our method, we propose an application to a large social network representing coauthorships in the astrophysics category of the repository of electronic preprints, arXiv.
-This demonstration highlights the fact that our approach is capable of recovering the structure of the latent space at the macro level with just a small fraction of the actual computational cost, providing a useful bi-dimensional summary of the data.
+Finally, we propose an application to a large social network representing coauthorships in the astrophysics category of the repository of electronic preprints, arXiv.
+This application demonstrates that our approach can be successfully employed on very large\footnote{This is meant in comparison to previous other analyses in the LPM literature.} networks, to recover the structure of the latent space while using just a small fraction of the actual computational cost.
+This effectively extends the applicability of latent position models to much larger network datasets.

 The structure of the paper is as follows: in Section \ref{sec:related_literature} we give an overview of the literature related to LPMs and noisy Markov chain Monte Carlo.
 In Section \ref{sec:LPMs}, we formally characterise the main features of the original LPM of \textcite{hoff2002latent}, giving an overview of the MwG sampling strategy used to perform inference, highlighting some of its limitations.
 In Section \ref{sec:Assumptions}, we lay the foundations for our theoretical results, by defining the general assumptions that our LPMs must satisfy.
 In Section \ref{sec:GridStructure}, we formally introduce the partitioning of the latent space and all of the associated notation.
-Section \ref{sec:noisy_mcmc} introduces the novel noisy algorithm, whereas in Section \ref{sec:theoretical_guarantees} we expose the main theoretical results.
+Section \ref{sec:noisy_mcmc} introduces the novel noisy algorithm, whereas in Section \ref{sec:theoretical_guarantees} we describe the main theoretical results.
 Finally, Sections \ref{sec:experiments} and \ref{sec:coauthorship} illustrate the applications of our methodology to simulated and a real dataset, respectively.